nicholchuks/Data-Survey-Monkey/README.md

 # Data-Survey-Monkey
-Data Manipulation and Transformation with Excel and Python Pandas
+This file Data - Survey Monkey Output came with Quetions, Subquestions and Responses fused together which made it very hard to visualize but it was finally Manipulation and Transformation with Excel and Python Pandas

-# To get the raw file
-click on the green "clone or download" button and then click "Download ZIP".
-You then should extract all of the files to the location you want to edit your code